svenpetersen1965/C64-Diagnostic-Rev.-586220-Harness/README.md

 They keyboard PCB for the C128 is released now and included in this repository.
 I have noticed, that not all female D-Sub connectors provide a proper contact with the pin header on the C128 mainboard.
 Please keep this in mind.

 You might want to check out the 3D printed dongle case from <a href="https://www.thingiverse.com/thing:4602956">retrorewind.ca</a>.
+Some female DSUB25do not contact well with the pin header of the C128 motherboard.
+The recommended type is Amphenol DB25S064TLF (Digikey
+609-1519-ND).

 # Other
 you might want to check Jeff Birt's <a href="https://github.com/Jeff-Birt/COREi64_Dual_Diag_Cart_Case/tree/master">case</a> for the harness, too.